briar/briar/briar-headless/README.md

 }
 ```

-This starts the process of adding the contact.
+Adding a pending contact starts the process of adding the contact.
 Until it is completed, a pending contact is returned as JSON:

 ```json